-On June 24, 2022 (the "Closing Date"), the Company completed its previously announced recapitalization transaction (the "Recapitalization Transaction") pursuant to the terms of that certain Restructuring Support Agreement (the "Restructuring Support Agreement") dated July 10, 2020, as amended on June 15, 2021, by and among the Company, all of the holders (the "Secured Lenders") of the 13% senior secured convertible debentures (the "Secured Debentures") issued by iAnthus Capital Management, LLC, a wholly-owned subsidiary of the Company ('ICM'), and a majority of the holders (the "Consenting Unsecured Debentureholders") of the Company's 8% unsecured convertible debentures (the "Unsecured Debentures").
+On June 24, 2022 (the "Closing Date"), the Company completed its previously announced recapitalization transaction (the "Recapitalization Transaction") pursuant to the terms of that certain Restructuring Support Agreement (the "Restructuring Support Agreement") dated July 10, 2020, as amended on June 15, 2021, by and among the Company, all of the holders (the "Secured Lenders") of the 13% senior secured convertible debentures (the "Secured Debentures") issued by iAnthus Capital Management, LLC, a wholly-owned subsidiary of the Company ("ICM"), and a majority of the holders (the "Consenting Unsecured Debentureholders") of the Company's 8% unsecured convertible debentures (the "Unsecured Debentures").
 The Recapitalization Transaction closed pursuant to the terms of the amended and restated plan of arrangement (the "Plan of Arrangement") under the BCBCA approved by the Supreme Court of British Columbia.

 In connection with the closing of the Recapitalization Transaction, the Company issued an aggregate of 6,072,579,705 Shares to the Secured Lenders and all of the holders (the "Unsecured Lenders") of the Unsecured Debentures.
 Specifically, the Company issued 3,036,289,852 Shares (the "Secured Lender Shares"), or 48.625% of the outstanding Shares, to the Secured Lenders and 3,036,289,853 Shares (the "Unsecured Debentureholder Shares"), or 48.625% of the outstanding Shares, to the Unsecured Lenders.
-As a result of the consummation of the Recapitalization Transaction, as of June 24, 2022 there were 6,244,297,897 Shares issued and outstanding and existing holders of Shares collectively held 171,718,192 Shares, or 2.75% of the outstanding Shares.
+As a result of the consummation of the Recapitalization Transaction, as of June 24, 2022, there were 6,244,297,897 Shares issued and outstanding and existing holders of Shares collectively held 171,718,192 Shares, or 2.75% of the outstanding Shares.
 For further information, see "Security Ownership of Certain Beneficial Owners and Management" in this Proxy Statement.

-In connection with the consummation of the Recapitalization Transaction, (i) the outstanding principal amount of the Secured Debentures (including the interim financing secured notes in the aggregate principal amount of approximately \$14.7 million originally due on July 13, 2025) (the "Interim Financing") together with interest accrued and fees thereon were forgiven in part and exchanged for (A) the Secured Lender Shares, (B) 8% secured debentures (the "June Secured Debentures") in the aggregate principal amount of \$99,736,842.05 and (C) the 8% unsecured debentures (the 'June Unsecured Debentures'") in the aggregate principal amount of \$5 million and (ii) the outstanding principal amount of the Unsecured Debentures together with interest accrued and fees thereon were forgiven in part and exchanged for (A) the Unsecured Debentureholder Shares and (B) the June Unsecured Debentures in the aggregate principal amount of \$15 million.
+In connection with the consummation of the Recapitalization Transaction, (i) the outstanding principal amount of the Secured Debentures (including the interim financing secured notes in the aggregate principal amount of approximately \$14.7 million originally due on July 13, 2025) (the "Interim Financing") together with interest accrued and fees thereon were forgiven in part and exchanged for (A) the Secured Lender Shares, (B) 8% secured debentures (the "June Secured Debentures") in the aggregate principal amount of \$99,736,842.05 and (C) the 8% unsecured debentures (the "June Unsecured Debentures") in the aggregate principal amount of \$5 million and (ii) the outstanding principal amount of the Unsecured Debentures together with interest accrued and fees thereon were forgiven in part and exchanged for (A) the Unsecured Debentures together with interest accrued and fees thereon were forgiven in part and exchanged for (A) the Unsecured Debentures together with interest accrued and fees thereon were forgiven in part and exchanged for (A) the Unsecured Debentures together with interest accrued and fees thereon were forgiven in part and exchanged for (A) the Unsecured Debentures together with interest accrued Debentures in the aggregate principal amount of \$15 million.
 Furthermore, all existing options and warrants to purchase Shares, including certain debenture warrants and exchange warrants previously issued to the Secured Lenders, the warrants previously issued in connection with the Unsecured Debentures and all other Affected Equity (as defined in the Plan of Arrangement), were cancelled and extinguished for no consideration.